kofi-teddy/fluent-python/README.md

 - ChainMap 3
 - ChainMap 4
 - ChainMap 5
-- using get() to access dictionary
+- Using get() to access dictionary
+- Descriptors